What is the Johari Window model?

 3. Hidden – In the lower left quadrant, I always drive the speed limit when someone else is in the car with me, but I speed big time when I’m by myself.
 If it’s just me, I make decisions quickly and on the fly, but when others are involved, I try to get their input before I act.

 4. Unknown – Finally, this quadrant is where the hidden potential lies.
-I may always drive the speed limit until one day when there’s an emergency.
+I may always drive the speed limit until one day when there’s an emergency and I have no choice but to drive over the speed limit.
 Or I may be the most methodical and cautious decision-maker until I’m faced with few options and little time.
+This quadrant remains ‘unknown’ both to me and those around me until situations arise that test previous behaviors.

-Risk-taking is one example, but there are so many other traits, abilities, and actions that shape our safety behaviors.
+Risk-taking is just one example, but there are so many other traits, abilities, and actions that shape our safety behaviors.
 It all depends on our personal SafetyDNA®.
 Research has now shown that there are many traits, abilities, and other characteristics that predict safe behavior, and that we all possess different levels of these characteristics.
-This makes up our own unique SafetyDNA profile and explains why some people consistently exhibit more at-risk behaviors and are injured more than others over time and across situations.
+This makes up our own unique SafetyDNA profile and explains why some people consistently exhibit more risky behaviors versus others, resulting in more injuries over time and across various situations.

-The Johari Window technique can help us see our behavior in a more complete way and can help us change certain unsafe behaviors that put us at risk.
+The Johari Window is a technique used to help us see our behavior in a more complete way.
+This insight simultaneously can help us change certain unsafe behaviors that put us at risk.
 We cannot change what we are not aware of, and it’s also hard to change bad habits when they are hidden from others.
-In essence, we want to continuously shrink the size of our own blind, hidden, and unknown windows, and thereby increase the size of our ‘open’ window, so our safety behaviors can be more open to ourselves and others.
+In essence, we want to continuously shrink the size of our own ‘blind,’ ‘hidden,’ and ‘unknown’ windows, thereby increasing the size of our ‘open’ window, so our safety behaviors can be more open to ourselves and others.

-But what can we do to apply this model to our safety behavior?
+But what can we do to apply this model to our personal safety behaviors?
 Here are a few simple ways:

 1. Seek feedback from others.
 Ask others who are close to you to give you honest feedback on your safety behaviors.
-Ask them to tell you when they see you doing something unsafe or when they hear you say things that are not in line with how you see yourself when it comes to safety.
-This will help to shrink your ‘blind’ window.
+Ask them to tell you when they see you doing something unsafe or when they hear you say things that are not in line with how you see yourself when it comes to workplace safety.
+This will help to shrink your ‘blind spots.’

 2. Take a psychological assessment to find out your SafetyDNA.
-There are a few well-vetted psychological assessments out there that can tell you how you are mentally ‘hard wired’ when it comes to safety.
+There are a few well-vetted psychological assessments out there that can tell you how you are mentally hard-wired when it comes to safety.
 It’s more than just risk-taking.
-A well-designed online assessment can also tell you things like how you think about rules, how aware or distractible you are, or how well you can stay calm under pressure – all key parts of a person’s SafetyDNA profile.
+A well-designed online assessment can also reveal things like how you think about rules, how aware or distractible you are, or how well you stay calm under pressure – all key parts of a person’s SafetyDNA profile.

 3. Open up about your behavior.
-If you know you do things that put you or others at risk, challenge yourself to share that with someone.
-Whether it’s texting and driving or taking shortcuts on safety procedures, share that with someone you trust and encourage them to ask you how it’s going with that habit.
+If you know you do things that put you or others at risk, challenge yourself to share that information with someone.
+Whether it’s texting and driving or taking shortcuts on safety procedures, tell someone you trust and encourage them to ask you how it’s going with that habit.
 You’d be surprised what transparency and accountability can do in terms of reducing your ‘hidden’ window of behaviors.

 4. Monitor yourself.
-By increasing your self-awareness and looking out for how you react in different situations, you can find out more about your ‘unknown’ self and shrink the size of that window as well.
-You may be capable of things you did not know, and these could be good or bad in terms of safety.
+By increasing your self-awareness and looking out for how you react in different situations, you can find out more about your ‘unknown’ self to shrink the size of that window as well.
+You may be capable of things you did not know, which could be both good and bad in terms of increasing workplace safety.

-While not commonly used in workplace safety efforts, the Johari Window Model can help anyone analyze and manage their safety behaviors.
-This will help you shrink the size of your blind, hidden, and unknown windows which, in turn, will increase the size of your open window.
-That will put you on a path towards improving workplace safety.
+While not commonly used in workplace safety efforts, it is a great way to show how the Johari Window model can be used to help anyone analyze and manage their safety behaviors to improve self-awareness for better communication.
+In this specific example, it will help you shrink the size of your ‘blind,’ ‘hidden,’ and ‘unknown’ windows which, in turn, increases the size of your ‘open’ window to put you on a path towards improving workplace safety.

 Guide to the modern manufacturing employee